Russia to nuclear test ban monitor: Test accident not your business

 (photo credit: JPOST STAFF)

-MOSCOW - Russia on Tuesday told an international organization set up to verify a ban on nuclear tests that a military testing accident in northern Russia earlier this month was none of its business and that handing it radiation data was entirely voluntary.
+Russia told an agency that verifies a ban on nuclear tests that a military test accident in the country's north this month was none of its business and that handing it any radiation data was voluntary, Interfax news agency reported on Tuesday.

-Russia's state nuclear agency, Rosatom, has acknowledged that nuclear workers were killed in the explosion on Aug.
-8, which occurred during a rocket engine test near the White Sea in far northern Russia.
+Russia's state nuclear agency, Rosatom, has acknowledged that five of its nuclear workers were killed in the Aug.
+8 explosion during a rocket engine test near the White Sea in far northern Russia.
+Two Russian military personnel were also reported to have been killed.

-The Interfax news agency on Tuesday cited Deputy Russian Foreign Minister Sergei Ryabkov as saying his country's transmission of data from radiation stations to the CTBTO was voluntary and that the Aug.
-8 accident was not a matter for the CTBTO anyway.

 var cont = `Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>